StrataBytes/Downstream/README.md

 **Downstream** is a cross-platform media toolkit built with Electron.
 It combines a YouTube downloader with a local music player, all in one desktop app while being very robust and customizable.
 It uses libraries like `FFmpeg` and `yt-dlp` for fast and reliable downloads.
 > **note:** Downstream is a tool and the app is designed for legal use cases.
 Please respect copyright laws and platform terms of service when downloading media.
 You are solely responsible for appropriate usage (;

-## Features

-- **Multi-Platform Support**: Downstream supports Windows and macOS.
-Linux is planned for a future build!
-- **High-Speed Downloads**: Download from YouTube as MP4 or MP3, including full playlists.
-- **Music Player**: Built-in local music player with an EQ mixer, per-preset band customization, audio visualizer and volume normalization.
-A perfect background player.
-- **Lite Rendering Mode**: Automatically detected on first launch based on your hardware.
-If your pc or mac is not up to spec, Downstream reduces blur, animations and background effects for smoother performance on older machines.
-- **User-Friendly Interface**: Clean UI with smooth transitions, album art backgrounds and a scrolling track display.
-- **Straight to Folder**: Downloads go directly to your system Downloads folder, or can be changed to be elsewhere.
-- **Playlist / Radio Support**: Compatible with public YouTube playlist and radio links.
-- **Saved Folders**: Save and switch between multiple local music library folders.
-- **Auto-Update Checks**: Notifies you on the home screen when a new version is available.

 ## Download